entuland/wesh/README.md

 Those deletions will not be performed until you enter _that_ world again.

 All meshes will be finally stored in the mod's folder - this means that _all_ worlds will end up sharing the _same_ meshes.
 If you delete any mesh in a world it will disappear for all worlds.

+# Dealing with matrices / combining them / using them as blueprints

+Matrix files record only the colors of your build and as such will only use wool blocks to rebuild your creations when imported.

+When importing a matrix file it must match the size of the canvas you're currently interacting with.
+If the size doesn't match, the mod will display a message in the chat saying that and will do nothing.
+I plan on improving this by storing the size of the matrix itself in the filename.

+You can combine different matrices together by importing them into the same canvas in sequence.

+You can also completely erase the canvas space using the "Vacuum Canvas" button, which will set all nodes to "air"

+Finally, matrices can be accessed and rebuilt immediately, without the need for restarting the world.
+This means that you can use this feature to blueprint something and rebuild it with wool blocks right away as many times as you want, then go to "Manage meshes" and delete such temporary capture to avoid adding any new meshes to your library.

 # Specifying custom properties
 In the `.obj.dat` file of each mesh you'll find something like this: